mpetuska/container-tasks-gradle/README.md

-      mode // Explicitly set default jekyll execution mode for tasks linked to this sourceSet and stop it from being automatically detected. version // Set docker.io/jekyll/jekyll image version to use for containerised executions  linked to this sourceSet environment // Modify the default environment variables for jekyll tasks linked to this sourceSet sources // Add additional source roots to this sourceSet }
+      mode // Explicitly set default jekyll execution mode for tasks linked to this sourceSet and stop it from being automatically detected. version // Set docker.io/jekyll/jekyll image version to use for containerised executions  linked to this sourceSet environment // Modify the default environment variables for jekyll tasks linked to this sourceSet jekyll // Add additional jekyll source roots to this sourceSet resources // Add additional jekyll resource roots to this sourceSet }
   }
 }